Save the Blue Five – Regional approach to protect migratory marine megafauna in the Southeast Pacific Region (SEPR)

 State of implementation/results

-- Two regional action plans on marine protected areas and marine turtles of the Permanent Commission for the Southeast Pacific (CPPS) are being updated.
+- Three regional action plans on marine protected areas, sharks and rays, and marine turtles of the Permanent Commission for the Southeast Pacific (CPPS) are being updated.

-- Several side events and dialogue sessions were held at international conferences, such as the Interamerican Turtle Convention (Ecuador), the International Whale Commission (Perú), the COP on Biological Diversity (Colombia) and the Immersed in Change Conference (Costa Rica).
+- Several side events and dialogue sessions were held at international conferences, such as the Interamerican Convention for the Protection and Conservation of Sea Turtles (Ecuador), the International Whale Commission (Perú), the 16th COP on Biological Diversity (Colombia), the Immersed in Change Conference (Costa Rica), and the UN Oceans Conference (France).

-- Ten species for regionally standardized monitoring efforts have been defined among partner countries: Green Turtles, Hawksbill Turtles, Leatherback Turtles, Humpback Whales, Bottlenose and Pantropical Spotted Dolphins, Whale Sharks, Hammerhead Sharks, Silky Sharks and Giant Manta Rays.
+- Ten species as well as relevant methodologies and indicators for regionally standardised monitoring efforts have been defined and agreed among partner countries: Green Turtles, Hawksbill Turtles, Leatherback Turtles, Humpback Whales, Bottlenose and Pantropical Spotted Dolphins, Whale Sharks, Hammerhead Sharks, Silky Sharks and Giant Manta Rays.

-- Five private sector companies and small-scale community businesses qualified themselves for financial support in an award-based competition.
-They are being supported in strengthening the conservation and sustainable management of migratory marine megafauna, ensuring coastal sustainable livelihoods.
+- Seven private sector organisations and small-scale community businesses were selected for financial support in an award-based competition.
+These organisations provide in kind financial commitment and are being supported in strengthening the conservation and sustainable management of migratory marine megafauna, ensuring coastal sustainable livelihoods.

-- A regional awareness-raising campaign, based on scientific data and linked to everyday actions to create simple stories, is set up.
+- A regional awareness-raising campaign, based on scientific data and linked to everyday actions to create simple stories, is designed and implemented.
 Messages contain informative facts, appeal to emotions, and call for action for all stakeholders.
+The campaign was broadcast in public spaces.

-- An online library was built and seeks to centralize knowledge on the conservation of marine megafauna in the Southeast Pacific, facilitating access to documents, books and scientific articles through the Open Access initiative.
+- An online library including a photo library and a best practice repository was built and seeks to centralise knowledge on the conservation of marine megafauna in the Southeast Pacific, facilitating access to knowledge products.

 Latest Update: